witheve/Eve/README.md

 ## Running

-To run Eve, in the `eve/build` execute:
+To run Eve, execute the following command in the `eve/build` directory:

 `./eve -e [eve_file]`